 The exact release date of the Apache air pistol is difficult to pin down.
 Some say it was 1948, however, I am inclined to dispute this.
 An article in the 1948 May edition of American Rifleman reviews the pistol in detail.
 It is safe to say that the pistol had already began production prior to May 1948.
 In fact, production may have started in late 1947 if the launch advertisements are taken into account.

 In an interview with Fogel, Larry Hannusch discovered that the Apache was intended to resemble the Colt .32 auto pistol.
 Perhaps it’s just me, but I’m struggling to see any resemblance.
 Fogel claimed that only a single handmade prototype was constructed before the pistol went into production.
-In all, it is estimated that 7,000 Apache Fireball pistols were manufactured over its two-year run.
-Mainly due to the company going bankrupt in 1949!
+In all, it is estimated that 7,000 Apache Fireball pistols were manufactured over its two-year run before the tooling was sold to SIMCO.
 Constructed from poor quality and not particularly durable materials, not many have survived the test of time and trauma of children’s hands.
 As such, the Apache Fireball has become one of the rarest and most collectable of air pistols produced by the United States.